 In 1980, sensing an irresistible call of the Lord to preach, John became the senior pastor of Bethlehem Baptist Church in Minneapolis, Minnesota, where he ministered for almost 33 years.

 As the overflow of a church tape ministry, Desiring God was founded in 1994, where John today serves as lead teacher.

-John and Noël have four sons, a daughter, and twelve grandchildren.
+John and Noël have four sons, a daughter, and fourteen grandchildren.